Xylophone and Marimba Building E-Books from Jim McCarthy

 • They don’t require heavy duty hardware to hold them in place

 And you can get PVC pipe at just about any hardware store, as it is usually used for drainpipes around just about any home!
-If you really want to use another material you can do so of course, but you may have to adapt the plans to cope with a heavier material.
+Of course - if you really want to use different materials for your resonators, there's absolutely nothing stopping you.
+The building guide still tells you how to get the result you are after.

 Do I have to wait for anything to be shipped to me?

 Absolutely not!
-You have instant access to the e-book and videos via download, so that you can get started immediately.
-The plans print out in Adobe Acrobat Reader (which nearly every computer already has installed).
+You have instant access to the e-book and videos via download, so you can get started immediately.
+The plans print out in Adobe Acrobat Reader (which is a free download, and nearly every computer already has it installed anyway).

 How Much do these plans Cost?